MobileChromeApps/mobile-chrome-apps/docs/APIStatus.md

     * Working on Android and iOS.
     * `chrome.storage.sync` storage does not sync, but works like `chrome.storage.local`.
 * [syncFileSystem](https://github.com/MobileChromeApps/mobile-chrome-apps/tree/master/chrome-cordova/plugins/chrome.syncFileSystem) - store and retrieve files backed by Google Drive
-    * Alpha quality on iOS and Android.
+    * Alpha quality on iOS and Android (not currently being worked on)
     * Does not sync when app is not running.

 ## Other APIs